 2) Always store your jewelry in a cool, dry place.
 Sometimes exposure to air, excessive humidity, moisture, and pollutants will cause your jewelry to tarnish.
 Always store your pieces individually in the pouches, boxes or bags that came with your purchase.
 Precious metals such as Sterling Silver, 14K Gold and 18K Gold, and softer stones like opals and turquoise, can become easily scratched if left jumbled with other jewelry.

 1) Do not use tarnish-removing dips or any brand of abrasive silver polishes.
 These will ruin the finish and patina on your jewelry.

 2) Do not use lemon-scented liquid soaps on your jewelry.
 If you don’t remove your jewelry prior to washing dishes, it’s best to wear gloves.

 3) Do not drop or knock your cloisonne pieces on hard surfaces.
-The cloisonne is made of glass and will scratch or break.
+The cloisonne is made of glass and can scratch or break.
 If you crack or break your enamel piece, try not to touch the crack or broken edges with your fingers.
-Your fingers contain oils and debris that will get into the crack and cause the 'heal' to show when the piece is repaired.
-Simply take the pieces and put them into a small ziploc baggie or a box and send them to me.
+Your fingers contain oils and micro-debris that will get into the crack and cause the 'heal' to show when the piece is repaired.
+Simply take the pieces and put them into a small ziploc baggie or a little box and send them to me.
 9 times out of 10, I can repair your piece and return it to you as good as new.

 Metal & Material Specifications: